ngshiheng/django-graphene-starter/README.md

 # To Do List

 - [ ] Write tests to check dataloader queries against non-dataloader queries, make sure the results are always the same
-- [ ] Many Articles -> One Reporter dataloader query doesn't seem to benefit much from dataloader, take a closer look into it
+- [X] Many Articles -> One Reporter dataloader query doesn't seem to benefit much from dataloader, take a closer look into it
 - [ ] Add authentication
 - [ ] Support caching with Redis
 - [ ] Host this as a demo
-- [ ] Many Articles -> Many Publications dataloader query
+- [ ] Fix Many Articles -> Many Publications dataloader query

 ### References